puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 When you delete an instance, the persistent disk will *not* be deleted.
 This provides the default behavior of persisting your data between instance termination and re-creation.
-If you truly want to delete a persistent disk, you must do so explicitly with it's own type-block and ensure=absent attribute.
+If you truly want to delete a persistent disk, you must do so explicitly with it's own type-block and `ensure => absent` attribute.

 ### Enable/Disable Live Instance Migration